International Workshop on Astronomical X-Ray OpticsDec 02 - 06, 2019 | Prague, Czech Republic

 Thermal vacuum testing of Timepix3 detector

-We present results of the thermal vacuum testing of Timepix family based detectors with respect to the effects on their properties, sensitivity and behaviour under non-standard conditions.
+We present results of the thermal vacuum testing of Timepix family-based detector with respect to the effects on its properties and behaviour under non-standard conditions.
 Readout ASIC chip bump-bonded with semiconductor detector was thermally coupled to a small aluminium block.
-This block was thermally stabilised using a PID controller and a three-stage Peltier element.
-This arrangement, located in the vacuum chamber, allows the detector to be tested under defined temperature settings ranging from -30 °C (resp. -40 °C) to +80 °C. Results of this testing help to strengthen the knowledge regarding the behaviour of the base part of the detector under extreme conditions.
-They can be used to improve results and minimise external influences, for example in space applications like VZLUSAT, LUCID or SATRAM, but also in other fields where temperature stabilisation of the detector is very difficult or energy-consuming.
-In these cases, thermal cycling of the detectors occurs, for example, due to the orbit and thus distortion of the measurement results either by changing the noise edge (threshold) but also the energy spectra can emerge.
-Based on detector behaviour knowledge, a procedure (an algorithm) can be designed to minimise this effect of distortion while maintaining the reduced requirement for temperature stabilisation and cooling.
+This block was thermally stabilised using a PID controller and a~three-stage Peltier element.
+This arrangement, located in the vacuum chamber, allows the detector to be tested under defined temperature settings ranging from -30 °C (resp. -40 °C) to +80 °C. Results of this testing help to strengthen the knowledge regarding the~behaviour of the base part of the detector under extreme conditions where temperature stabilisation of the detector is very difficult or energy-consuming.
 The experiments were performed on a detector chip equipped with a 300 µm thick Si sensor.

 I will present an introduction to the 12th AXRO International workshop on X-ray optics as well as historical background presenting the history of these workshops and also general history as well as the recent status of development of X-ray optics in the Czech Republic.
 There is a long tradition of X-ray optics development dated back to 1970 with numerous X-ray optical technologies and techniques designed developed and tested.
 In recent years these efforts focussed on alternative and cost-effective solutions based on innovative substrates such as thin glass sheets and/or silicon wafers.
 Novel X-ray optical designs included also wide-field optical systems of Lobster Eye type in Schmidt arrangement as well as Kirkpatrick-Baez modules.